Elementary Sorting

 Taking logarithms:

-Therefore, any comparison-based sorting algorithm requires comparisons in the worst case.
+Combining with the claim, any comparison-based sorting algorithm requires comparisons in the worst case.

 Implications